-First and foremost, I would like to express my deep appreciation and thank all of you who have come here today which demonstrates the sense of collective responsibility that guides us to meet the higher interests of our People.
+Secondly, I would like to express my deep appreciation and thank all of you who have come here today which demonstrates the sense of collective responsibility that guides us to meet the higher interests of our People.

 This ceremony is not a celebration.
 But it will serve to reflect upon the three years of governance of the IV Constitutional Government.
-And I can say that an environment of increased national stability and of demonstrated confidence and democratic maturity, factors important and fundamental for our Country, was achieved thanks to the intervention of the role of the political parties as well as that of the Church and Civil Society and, above all, our People.
+And I can say that an environment of increased national stability and of demonstrated confidence and democratic maturity, factors important and fundamental for our Country, was achieved thanks to the intervention of the President of the Republic as well as the organs of national sovereignty, and especially the role of the political parties as well as that of the Church and Civil Society and, above all, our People.